 All honours teaching is research-led and reflects the expertise and interests of individual lecturers.

-You will select courses that build on your choices in Year 3, and can choose up to 40 credits in subjects outside of music.
+You can also choose up to 40 credits in subjects outside of music.

 Find out more about the compulsory and optional courses in this degree programme.